 Hostels (budget) – there are many, some are really awesome, some not that great but cheaper.
-Avg price for bed in a hostel ZAR180/US$15.
+Avg price for a bed in a hostel from ZAR200/US$15.

-Budget hotels, B&Bs and Air B&B, there are many starting from ZAR500/US$40 for a twin/double room.
+Budget hotels, B&Bs and Air B&B, there are some places starting from ZAR700/US$50 for a twin/double room.

 Cooking vs Dining out

 The cheapest option is to cook for yourself, but you need a kitchen, most hostels and B&B have it.
-Depending on your preferences you can get away with as little as ZAR70/US$6 per meal for two.
+Depending on your preferences you can get away with about ZAR100/US$7 per meal for two.
 Tip!
 The best places to do food shopping are big supermarkets, there are a couple of them in the city center; Pick and Pay, Checkers, Super SPAR.

 Moving around the city

-Uber – not as budget as buses but cheaper than taxis, to uber around Cape Town city centre (5km) will cost you from ZAR30/US$2,5.
+Uber – it’s not as budget as buses but cheaper than taxis, to uber around Cape Town city center (5km) will cost you from ZAR40/US$2,5.
 Many people use it, it works fine in the city.

-Taxis – if you willing to pay for it than rather get a reliable taxi from your hostel/hostel, for an average taxi ride (5km) within the city you pay ZAR40/US$3.
+Taxis – if you are willing to pay for it then rather get a reliable taxi from your hostel/hostel, for an average taxi ride (5km) within the city you pay ZAR50/US$3,5.